ibm-cloud-docs/openshift/data-portability.md

 ## Responsibilities
 {: #data-portability-responsibilities}

-{{site.data.keyword.Bluemix_notm}} services provide interfaces and instructions to guide the customer to copy and store the service customer content, including the related configuration, on their own selected location.
+{{site.data.keyword.Bluemix_notm}} provides interfaces and instructions to guide the customer to copy and store the service customer content, including the related configuration, on their own selected location.

 The customer is responsible for the use of the exported data and configuration for data portability to other infrastructures, which includes: